S1210307064/tsphp-online-demo/README.md

 # Type-Safe PHP: Online Demo Application

 A simple servlet based online demo application which shows how TSPHP is translated to PHP.
+Visit the [online demo](http://tsphp.ch) to try it out yourself.

 The demo application is very similar to the [client-based demo application](http://tsphp.ch/jenkins/job/TSPHP_dev/lastSuccessfulBuild/) which can be found on the build server.

 Please visit the [project's website](http://tsphp.ch/) for more information on the project.